angelojcruzjr/Boxscore-Widget/README.md

 Very bare-bones boxscore widget that solves the problem presented here: https://github.com/BarstoolSports/fullstack-challenge

 The backend is built using NodeJS with a cloud Mongo instance for storage.
-When hitting the API, the API will first check how recently the underlying data has been update - if it is more than 15 seconds, the Mongo DB will update before sending the results.
+When hitting the API, the API will first check how recently the underlying data has been updated - if it was last updated more than 15 seconds ago, the Mongo DB will update before sending the results.

 # Backend API

-The API is configured to use localhose port 8080 currently.
+The API is configured to use localhost port 8080 currently.
 There are only a handful of GET requests that the API supports, namely:
 1. /api/games - Returns ALL data for ALL games
 2. /api/games/MLB || /api/games/NBA - This will return ALL data for specifically the baseball or basketball game in the Mongo DB
 3. /api/games/:league?stats=[STATISTIC] - This will fetch a specific stastics for a game.
 An acceptable list of statistics can be found in the games.controller.js file